|

 Appears In: MM5, MMIV

-CHARGE MANThis Robot Master looks like a locomotive, and is difficult though not impossible to clear with Mega Man’s jumps.
+This Robot Master looks like a locomotive, and is difficult though not impossible to clear with Mega Man’s jumps.
 Charge Man can rain down flaming rocks after first tooting them into the air.
-But most of the time he simply charges back and forth, bowling you over if he makes contact.
-Jump him only if he’s headed your way, and use the Power Stone.
+But most of the time he simply charges back and forth, plowing through you if he makes contact.
+Jump him only if he’s headed your way, and use the Power Stone or fully-charged Mega Buster shots.
+You cannot damage him when he is using his meteor attack, or when he is in the middle of charging (but you can strike him just before he charges).

 Weapon: Crystal Eye